SofijaErkin/basic-tool-mac/linux/samba_share_macos_with_debian.md

     smb://10.0.1.15

+Notice: The `IP` should be the physical or virtual IP, not that local IP.

+The Guest machine and the Host machine should be the bridge connection,

+not the host-only or NAT connect.

 ## Using User Name and Password Register Account

 Just using user name and password under Linux to register account, and transmit data.